 1. Tom has subscribed to the sensing service offered by an MNO.

-2. The MNO has deployed two RAN entities (e.g. base station A and base station B) that are capable of wireless communication and sensing.
-The base stations can act as wireless sensing transmitters and/or wireless sensing receivers.
-These two base stations are sufficiently close to Tom's house to provide good coverage in and around Tom's house in the frequency bands used for wireless sensing.
+2. The MNO has deployed a sensing transmitter and a sensing receiver that are capable of wireless communication and sensing.
+The sensing transmitter and the sensing receiver are sufficiently close to Tom's house to provide good coverage in and around Tom's house in the frequency bands used for wireless sensing.
 Tom’s subscription includes a phone with wireless sensing capabilities for more accurate sensing.

-3. Tom has a mobile phone that is capable of detecting wireless sensing signals.
+3. Tom has an own sensing receiver.
 Tom can use it to directly and/or more accurately sense his health state.

-4. The sensing measurement data from the base stations and UEs is collected and processed by a sensing function that can be deployed in the 5GS or provided by an external application or a combination thereof.
+4. The sensing measurement data from the sensing receivers is collected and processed by a sensing function that can be deployed in the 5GS or provided by an external application or a combination thereof.
 The exact separation of functionalities between those entities is not explored further in this use case.
 The sensing function is assumed to be capable of extracting health state information, e.g. lack of movement, detection of falls, breathing rate from these sensing measurements, determine the sensing requirements (e.g. accuracy), and determine the criteria/thresholds (e.g. lack of movement) on when to create an alert.

 5.17.3 Service Flows